PoisotLab/MS_befwm_softwarenote/ms.md

 p = model_parameters(A, Z=scaling[i])
 ~~~

-Which species is a vertebrate is controlled by the parameter `vertebrate` of
+Which species is an ectotherm vertebrate is controlled by the parameter
-`model_parameters`, which is an array of boolean (true/false) values.
-In order
+`vertebrate` of `model_parameters`, which is an array of boolean (true/false)
-to have all consumers be vertebrates, we use
+values.
+In order to have all consumers be ectotherm vertebrates, we use

 ~~~ julia
 vert = round(Bool,trophic_rank(A).>1.0)